slaily/aiosqlitepool/README.md

 The pattern addresses three key requirements:

-1. **Lifecycle Management**: The pool is created during application startup and gracefully closed on shutdown using FastAPI's `lifespan` context manager
+1. **Lifecycle management**: The pool is created during application startup and gracefully closed on shutdown using FastAPI's `lifespan` context manager
-2. **Global Access**: The pool is stored in the application's state, making it accessible to all route handlers
+2. **Global access**: The pool is stored in the application's state, making it accessible to all route handlers
-3. **Dependency Injection**: A reusable dependency function provides clean access to pooled connections with automatic resource management
+3. **Dependency injection**: A reusable dependency function provides clean access to pooled connections with automatic resource management

 ```python
 import asyncio